dneto/lor-tournament-analytics/README.md

 All you need is a CSV file containing the **deck codes** (URL from other sites are not supported by now).

+## Contributing

+Currently, the project have three packages:

+- `packages/lor-decks-data`: Provide modules to parse deck and card codes to a more detailed model
+- `packages/lor-deck-analytics`: Provide an abstraction to tournament and lineups
+- `packages/ui`: The web interface that is accessible in https://lor.dne.to

 ## Running Locally

 1. Run `yarn download` to download the dependencies
 2. Go to `packages/ui/` folder
 3. Run `yarn dev`
 4. Go to `http://localhost:3000` on your browser